New curved Kakeya estimates: Introduction

 By choosing $v(\xi) = (\xi_1, 0)$, the $\phi_{\rm{worst}}$-curved Kakeya set $K = \bigcup_{\xi}\ell_{\xi, v(\xi)}$ is contained in the hyperbolic paraboloid $y = -xz$.
 Minicozzi and Sogge later constructed a 2-dimensional compression example when the curves are geodesics on a 3-dimensional Riemannian manifold, and consequently showed that the Carleson-Sj\"olin operator for that manifold fails to be bounded beyond a trivial range \cite{minicozziSogge}.
 We only know how to build 2-dimensional Kakeya sets by squeezing them into a surface; to the author's knowledge there are no other methods to obtain a 2-dimensional Kakeya set of curves.
 Given this, it is reasonable to conjecture that

-Chen, et.al. almost resolve this conjecture for the translation-invariant phase functions \cite{beyondUniversalEstimates}.
+Chen, et.al. make progress toward this conjecture for the analytic translation-invariant phase functions \cite{beyondUniversalEstimates}.
 Suppose that $\phi$ is translation-invariant, in the sense of the following definition. \begin{definition}[Translation-invariant Phase Function] A phase function $\phi(\x,\xi)$ is translation invariant if there exists a function $\psi(t,\xi)$ such that